William Shakespeare: And thus is unable to declare her love.

-- Futari Wa Pretty Cure Dragon has a male protagonist who winds up accidentally enrolling in a girls' school because he was trying to hard to pass an entrance exam after failing so many.
+- Futari wa Pretty Cure Dragon has a male protagonist who winds up accidentally enrolling in a girls' school because he was trying too hard to pass an entrance exam after failing so many.
 The other protagonist is a girl through and through, and she finds out in the first episode right before they become the titular magical warriors.

-- The truly squick-tacular Wayan Brothers film White Chicks has two black male police officers masquerade as weirdly plastic-looking white valley-girls.
+- The truly gross Wayan Brothers film White Chicks has two black male police officers masquerade as weirdly plastic-looking white valley-girls.

-- Amanda Bynes in She's the Man (which is a Setting Update of Twelfth Night) infiltrates an all boy's soccer team to prove that girls can play soccer just as well.
+- In She's the Man (which is a Setting Update of Twelfth Night), Amanda Bynes' character infiltrates an all boys soccer team to prove that girls can play soccer just as well.

-- And two decades earlier, a girl infiltrates another high school's senior class as a boy to try to prove gender bias in her school's newspaper in Just One Of The Guys.
-The fact that her name was Terry didn't hurt.
-The funny part is, she failed miserably — turns out her writing to start with wasn't very good — but the Twelfth Night plot helped her to improve.
+- A girl infiltrates another high school's senior class as a boy to try to prove gender bias in her school's newspaper in Just One of the Guys.
+The fact that her name is Terry doesn't hurt.
+The funny part is, she fails miserably — turns out her writing wasn't very good to start with — but the Twelfth Night plot helps her to improve.

-- Tamora Pierce's Song of the Lioness series starts as a more dramatic example of this plot, though Alanna's gender gets revealed at roughly the halfway mark.
+- Tamora Pierce's Song of the Lioness series starts as a more dramatic example of this plot with Alanna becoming a Sweet Polly Oliver so she can become a knight, though her gender gets revealed at roughly the halfway mark.